infobip/infobip-rtc-js-1.x-deprecated/README.md

 Here you will find an overview and a quick guide on how to connect to Infobip platform.
 There is also in-depth reference documentation available.

 ### Prerequisites
 Infobip RTC SDK requires ES6.
+Also secure connection over HTTPS is required, except for localhost address.

 ### First-time setup
 In order to use Infobip RTC, you need to have Web and In-app Calls enabled on your account and that's it!
 You are ready to make web and in-app voice calls.
 Please contact your account manager to enable Web and In-app Voice.